H3licopter/beanstalk/README.md

     - Modern programming language syntax and modern UI sensibilities all in one file.

     You can easily add variables into your scenes such as that float defined earlier ([float_constant]).
-    And all of this content automatically gets wrapped in the approrpriate HTML tags and CSS classes.
+    And all of this content automatically gets wrapped in the correct HTML tags and CSS classes.

     # Cool Things
     You can easily add images, videos, and other media to your content,